NTTLimitedRD/plumbery/README.rst

 * All images in libraries are available to new nodes
 * Specify number of CPU, or core per CPU, and CPU speed
 * Specify node memory
+* Add virtual disks and specify tiers of storage
 * Add multiple network interfaces to nodes
 * Add public IPv4 addresses to nodes
 * Add monitoring to nodes